Neural Modular Control for Embodied Question Answering

 Abstract

 We present a modular approach for learning policies for navigation over long planning horizons from language input.
 Our hierarchical policy operates at multiple timescales, where the higher-level master policy proposes subgoals to be executed by specialized sub-policies.
-Our choice of subgoals is compositional and semantic, i.e. they can be sequentially combined in arbitrary orderings, and assume human-interpretable descriptions (e.g. 'exit room', 'find kitchen', 'find refrigerator', etc.).
+Our choice of subgoals is compositional and semantic, i.e. they can be sequentially combined in arbitrary orderings, and assume human-interpretable descriptions (e.g. ‘exit room’, ‘find kitchen’, ‘find refrigerator’, etc.).
 We use imitation learning to warm-start policies at each level of the hierarchy, dramatically increasing sample efficiency, followed by reinforcement learning.
 Independent reinforcement learning at each level of hierarchy enables sub-policies to adapt to consequences of their actions and recover from errors.
 Subsequent joint hierarchical training enables the master policy to adapt to the sub-policies.
-On the challenging EQA (Das et al., 2018) benchmark in House3D (Wu et al., 2018), requiring navigating diverse realistic indoor environments, our approach outperforms prior work by a significant margin, both in terms of navigation and question answering.
+On the challenging EQA [1] benchmark in House3D [2], requiring navigating diverse realistic indoor environments, our approach outperforms prior work by a significant margin, both in terms of navigation and question answering.

 Cite